The Return of Fauna in a Planted Forest

 00:00

-Among the total number of birds identified in the reforested area of Instituto Terra, six of them are considered to be in vulnerable situation or in danger of extinction.
+Among the total number of birds identified in the reforested area of Instituto Terra, six of them are considered to be in a vulnerable state or in danger of extinction.

-Some samples of this pure tropical beauty, such as Red-browed Parrot (Amazona rhodocorytha), the Vinaceous Parrot (Amazona vinacea), the Robust Woodpecker (Campephilus robustus), the Bare-throated Bellbird (Procnias nudicollis), the Blue-winged Macaw (Propyrrhura maracana) and the Saffron Finch (Sicalis flaveola).
+Examples of the tropical beauties include the Red-browed Parrot (Amazona rhodocorytha), the Vinaceous Parrot (Amazona vinacea), the Robust Woodpecker (Campephilus robustus), the Bare-throated Bellbird (Procnias nudicollis), the Blue-winged Macaw (Propyrrhura maracana) and the Saffron Finch (Sicalis flaveola).

 Blue-winged Macaw (Primolius maracana) in the reforested area at Bulcão Farm (2012) by Instituto Terra's Collection/Photo by Leonardo MerçonInstituto Terra